Glass School

-There are a number of different types of glass that are marketed as "protective glass" or "safety glass".
-They all have their advantages and disadvantages.
-Here we answer the most frequently asked questions about glass, safety glass, protective glass and our products.
-Please write to us if you cannot find the answer to your question here.
-If you are professionally involved in construction and safety, we would like to invite you to one of our free seminars in which we demonstrate the strengths and weaknesses of different types of glass.
+There are a number of different types of glass marketed as "protective glass" or "safety glass."
+Each has its advantages and disadvantages.
+Here we answer the most common questions about glass, safety glass, protective glass, and our products.
+Please feel free to contact us if you do not find an answer to your question here.
+If you are professionally involved in construction activities and safety, we warmly invite you to one of our free seminars, where we demonstrate the strengths and weaknesses of various types of glass.

 What is Hammerglass®?

-Hammerglass® is a wear-resistant and optically clear polycarbonate pane that is 300 times stronger than conventional glass and almost unbreakable.
-Hammerglass panes are coated with a hard layer of silica that protects the panes against scratches and wear.
-The surface treatment also offers 99.96% UV protection, which prevents Hammerglass panes from fading or becoming opaque over time.
+Hammerglass® is a wear-resistant and optically clear polycarbonate sheet that is 300 times more stable than conventional glass and almost unbreakable.
+The Hammerglass sheets are coated with a hard layer of silicon dioxide, which protects the sheets against scratches and wear.
+The surface treatment additionally provides UV protection of 99.96%, which prevents the Hammerglass panes from fading or becoming opaque over time.
 Hammerglass does not contribute to the spread of fire in the event of a fire.

 What is polycarbonate?

-Polycarbonate (PC) is a tough, transparent thermoplastic with exceptional strength.
-Polycarbonate is sold under the brand names Hammerglass, Lexan, Makrolon, Saphir, among others.
-The individual makes and brands differ in the purity and surface coating of the panes, among other things.
-Without a surface coating, PC scratches easily and also begins to yellow after about six months.
-Many surface coatings are primarily a protection against yellowing.
+Polycarbonate (PC) is a tough transparent thermoplastic with exceptional strength.
+Polycarbonate is marketed under various brand names including Hammerglass, Lexan, Makrolon, and Saphir.
+The individual products and brands differ in terms of purity and surface coating of the panes.
+Without surface coating, PC easily gets scratches and also begins to yellow after about six months.
+Many surface coatings primarily serve as protection against yellowing.

 What is Plexiglas®?